 “The lesson of Ferber is that where a child has not been sexually abused or exploited, there can be no basis for criminalizing a visual depiction of the child.
 Accordingly, a law that is not limited to depiction of actual sexual conduct, and that attempts to criminalize mere child nudity, would be unconstitutionally overbroad.
 Osborne v.
 Ohio, 110 S.Ct.
 1691, 1698 (1990).
 Indeed, such a law would sweep within its scope many significant works of Western art, where nudes, including child nudes, are plentiful. {9} The 16 photographs submitted by the Defendant, including the famous Edward Weston portrait of his son Neil, illustrate the variety of child nudes represented in legitimate art photography. {10}

 {9} Art scholar Kenneth Clark has written that the nude is, 'after all, the most serious of all subjects in art; … it was not an advocate of paganism who wrote, ''The Word was made flesh, and dwelt among us … full of grace and truth.''
-K. Clark, The Nude: A Study in Ideal Form 29 (1956).
+K. Clark, The Nude: A Study in Ideal Form 29 (1956).“Sturges was the subject of a search in April 1990 in which federal agents seized thousands of photographs, including many nonpornographic nudes of children individually or in family groups.
+Despite a massive, 1 1/2-year investigation, a San Francisco grand jury ultimately refused to indict Sturges.
+See American Library Assn v.
+Thornburgh, 1992 U.S. App.
+LEXIS 1994, p.
+31 n.6 (D.C.
+Cir.
+Feb.
+19, 1992)

 {10} Two of the other artists represented, both major figures in American photography, are Robert Mapplethorpe and Jock Sturges.
 Both have been the subjects of unsuccessful censorship efforts by state or federal authorities.
 Mapplethorpe’s photographs were the subject of the celebrated obscenity - child pornography prosecution of Cincinnati Contemporary Arts Center Director Dennis Barrie in 1990.
 Barrie was acquitted.